parthsr/memoirs/README.md

-# HappilyHapi

-A backend boilerplate for anyone too lazy to create one theirselves.

-Peace :D
+# Yeah..
+I got you

+Chat app for depressed people